msagerup/ironHost/README.md

 The AI agent will then fetch the data, another agent will build the back-end, another will build the front-end to present the data.

+### WIP.

+(and will probably be in "WIP" for some time, as this is the first Rust application I'm building )